eNeRGy164/blog/src/posts/2007-09-04-textbox-process-accounts-with-access-to-the-ssp-doesnt-exist.md

 stsadm.exe -o editssp -title SharedServices1 -setaccounts domain\user
 ```

-Reading the [documentation](https://learn.microsoft.com/previous-versions/office/sharepoint-2007-products-and-technologies/cc262727(v=office.12)) of the `stsadm` application, it mentions that "New process accounts should be appended to the existing list".
+Reading the [documentation][STSADM_EDITSSP] of the `stsadm` application,
+it mentions that "New process accounts should be appended to the existing list".
 So, if you execute the above line any existing configuration of accounts will be gone.

 To view a list of current configured account you can use the `-enumssp` option: